Generations : interpreting Iron Age ceramics

 digital ceramics, 2025 - ongoing

 This project is a work-in-progress with ceramicist Anna Andersen.
-Building on our experiments in A pot, we continue exploring generative AI as a creative tool in ceramic practice, this time in dialogue with Iron Age vessels from the collection at Horsens Museum, in Jylland, DK.
-These ancient pots have been excavated from different sites across Horsens Kommune; from the well-known burial site at Hedegård to unexpected finds unearthed during the recent construction work along the E45 highway.
-Working with these archaeological fragments, we explore how our hybrid process of digital generation, machine work, and hand work might create a conversation between present and past ways of making.
+Building on our experiments in A pot, we're exploring generative AI as a creative tool in ceramic practice, this time in dialogue with Iron Age vessels from Horsens Museum in Horsens, DK.
+These ancient pots have been excavated from sites across Horsens Kommune—from the burial site at Hedegård to unexpected finds unearthed during recent construction along the E45 highway.
+As makers, we are especially interested in Iron Age ceramics; although they may appear simple on the outside they have rich histories.
+In the Iron Age (500 BC - 400 AD), ceramics often served as both functional and ceremonial objects.
+They were used in daily life as well as placed in graves as symbolic objects.
+Clay artifacts from this age in Denmark are rich in variation and regional styles, and are fairly sophisticated for their time in terms of material and design choices.

-We use generative AI in two ways: “reconstructing” 3D digital interpretations of the artifacts from photographs, and using text prompts to describe Iron Age forms to 3D-model-generating tools.
-These AI outputs become digital sketches that are the starting points in our design process.
-We combine machine and human expression by building our designs using a combination of clay 3D printing and hand sculpting.
-With this work, we test whether contemporary technology can help us engage more deeply with histories of making, creating vessels that honor both the tactile expressions of Iron Age potters and our own digital-physical ceramics practice.
+In this work we use generative AI tools in two ways: "reconstructing" 3D digital interpretations from photographs, and using written text prompts to generate “Iron Age” forms.
+These AI outputs become digital sketches that guide our design process.
+We then physically build the vessels using clay 3D printing and hand sculpting, the final step of our working process that blends digital generation, machine work, and handwork.
+Our goal is to explore how generative AI might help us engage more deeply with histories of making, creating vessels that can honor both the tactile expressions of Iron Age potters as well as our own contemporary digital-physical studio practice.

-We use generative AI in two ways: “reconstructing” 3D digital interpretations of the artifacts from photographs, and using text prompts to describe Iron Age forms to 3D-model-generating tools.
-These AI outputs become digital sketches that are the starting points in our design process.
-We combine machine and human expression by building our designs using a combination of clay 3D printing and hand sculpting.
-With this work, we test whether contemporary technology can help us engage more deeply with histories of making, creating vessels that honor both the tactile expressions of Iron Age potters and our own digital-physical ceramics practice.
+In this work we use generative AI tools in two ways: "reconstructing" 3D digital interpretations from photographs, and using written text prompts to generate “Iron Age” forms.
+These AI outputs become digital sketches that guide our design process.
+We then physically build the vessels using clay 3D printing and hand sculpting, the final step of our working process that blends digital generation, machine work, and handwork.
+Our goal is to explore how generative AI might help us engage more deeply with histories of making, creating vessels that can honor both the tactile expressions of Iron Age potters as well as our own contemporary digital-physical studio practice.

-Iron Age pot ca. 100 BC, excavated in Horsens, DK.
+Iron Age pot, excavated in Horsens, DK.

 AI-generated 3D model of an Iron Age pot.